MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

   + On its presence, it increases Movement Speed, Projectile Speed and decreases Attack Cooldown (apply mostly for Melee attack enemies like Grunt) values by a considerable amount.
   + It cannot buff already on-field enemies before The Sun spawns.
 The buff cannot wear off on already buffed enemies.
   + The Sun will bleed out (lose HP) after 30s of being in the map.
-  + It cannot be spawned on During Defense, Drillevator and Escort mission type.
+  + It cannot be spawned During Defense, Drillevator and Escort mission type.
 - The Moon (CD2)
   + This is a static Ommoran Flying Rock that has Base HP 250 -> 600 (Brundle's).
 Its material is changed also.
   + On its presence, it prevents regen your HP naturally, reduces revive HP to 10% and reduces all lighting values to low amount (This will make surrounding much darker).
   + The Moon will bleed out (lose HP) after 30s of being in the map.
-  + It cannot be spawned on During Defense, Drillevator and Escort mission type.
+  + It cannot be spawned During Defense, Drillevator and Escort mission type.
 - Ninja (CD2, MEV)
   + They are Shellback variant that are smaller scaled and spawn far away from the team.
-Their material are changed also.
+Their materials are changed also.
   + Base HP is lowered than normal Shellback (Slightly higher HP than Mactera Spawn).
   + Damage taken stats: Electricity x1.2, Physical x2 (Weak) and Fire x1.
   + Their AI have been tweaked to have instant walking speed (Teleport) and rarely roll around.
 Which mean they will do more spit attack than Shellback normally.